stribor/rdfind/README.md

 15. If flag ”-deleteduplicates true”, then delete (unlink) duplicate files.
 Exit.
 16. If flag ”-makesymlinks true”, then replace duplicates with a symbolic link to the original.
 Exit.
 17. If flag ”-makehardlinks true”, then replace duplicates with a hard link to the original.
 Exit.
+18. If flag ”-makeclones true”, then replace duplicates with a copy on write clones of the original.
+Exit.

 ## Development